 Cut a piece of tissue paper that's about 2 inches wider on all sides than the base of the bag.
 Then, spread glue from the glue stick all over the tissue paper.

 Once the tissue paper is covered in glue, place the bag on top of it directly in the paper's center.
 Wrap the paper up and around the base of the bag similar to how you'd wrap a gift box.

 Stack a few pieces of tissue paper on top of one another so that all of the edges are aligned.
 Fold them in half, then in half again in the same direction, and then in half for a third time.
 Next, cut the folded paper into strips that are about 2 inches wide.
 You should end up with lots of 2-inch strips of paper folded over each other.
 Don't unfold them yet.

 Fringe the Paper

-For a paper lunch bag, punch two holes in the top of your bag.
-If you're using a larger grocery bag, punch a few extra holes for added security.Continue to 13 of 14 below.
+If you're using a paper lunch bag, punch two holes in the top of the bag with your hole punch.
+For a larger grocery bag, punch a few extra holes.

 Cut a length of twine or thin rope, and weave it through the holes you punched in the bag.
 The amount of twine or rope you'll need depends on how high you'll be hanging the piñata.
 Then, tie up the piñata wherever you'd like.